Interlacing Diffusions: Well-posedness and transition densities for SDEs with reflection

 Observe that the constraining terms $k^+$ and $k^-$ only increase on the boundaries of the time dependent domain, namely at $\mathsf{Y}^+$ and $\mathsf{Y}^-$ respectively.
 Now, consider the \textit{solution} map denoted by $\mathcal{S}$,

 given by,

 Then the key fact is that the map $\mathcal{S}$ is Lipschitz continuous in the supremum norm and there exists a unique solution to the Skorokhod problem, see for example Proposition 2.3 and Corollary 2.4 of \cite{SDER} (also Theorem 2.6 of \cite{RamananBurdzySkorokhod}).
+Below we will sometimes abuse notation and write $x=\mathcal{S}\left(z,\mathsf{Y}^-,\mathsf{Y}^+\right)$ just for the $x$-component of the solution $(x,k)$.

 Now suppose $\sigma:\mathbb{R} \to \mathbb{R}$ and $b:\mathbb{R}\to \mathbb{R}$ are Lipschitz continuous functions.
 Then by a classical argument based on Picard iteration, see for example Theorem 3.3 of \cite{SDER}, we obtain that there exists a unique strong solution to the $SDER$ ($SDE$ with reflection) for $\mathsf{Y}^-(0) \le X(0) \le \mathsf{Y}^+(0)$,